openedx/edx-documentation/en_us/install_operations/source/installation/devstack/install_devstack.rst

 .. _install_devstack_with_torrent_file:

 *****************************************
-Install Devstack Using a Torrent File
+Installing Devstack Using a Torrent File
 *****************************************

 You can use a BitTorrent client to download the Vagrant box file.
 Downloading